Denny Way Sediment Remediation Project

 The Denny Way cleanup is being conducted in three steps:

 - 1st Stage: Offshore cap – Completed 1990

 - 2nd Stage: Inshore removal – Completed 2008

 - 3rd Stage: Investigation to determine if any further cleanup is needed - Ongoing

 A cap of maintenance dredging sediment was placed over contaminated sediment as a demonstration project in 1990.
 The work was a partnership of the U.S. Corps of Engineers, EPA, and Metro (now King County).
 Monitoring concluded the cap was stable and isolating the contamination.

-King County removed contaminated sediment from one acre of the Elliott Bay floor offshore of Seattle's Myrtle Edwards Park and backfilled the area with clean materials to enhance the marine habitat.
+King County then removed contaminated sediment in 2008 from one acre of the Elliott Bay floor offshore of Seattle's Myrtle Edwards Park (inshore of the cap) and backfilled the area with clean materials to enhance the marine habitat.

 A mechanical dredge on a barge excavated the area and loaded a second barge with contaminated sediment.
 The second barge transferred the sediment to trucks and trains for transport to a landfill.
 Roughly 14,000 cubic yards of sediment was removed.
 After dredging, the excavated area was backfilled with clean sand, armor rock and habitat-enhancing gravel to match the seabed's existing grade and improve the site as shallow-water nearshore habitat.